-Make discovering the world of insects to rise to want to learn more about them.
+Make discovering the world of insects to increase the publics desire to learn more about them.
 Raise public awareness of insects role in ecosystems to see the importance of the change.
 Communicate knowledge to promote respect for the environment.

 Active pedagogy: people are actors through playful and original activities.
 The aim is that everyone can observe, manipulate, listen and discuss.